-Supplement your classroom curriculum with one of the Longmont Museum’s high quality, interactive guided school tours and program for grades Pre-K through 5.
+Supplement your classroom curriculum with one of the Longmont Museum’s high quality, interactive guided school tours and programs.
 These offerings address "Colorado Model Content Standards" and 21st Century Learning and Innovation Skills such as critical thinking and problem solving, creativity and innovation, communication and collaboration, visual literacy, scientific and numerical literacy and cross-disciplinary thinking.
 All guided tours and programs are led by trained docents.

 You can book a self-guided tour for class in grades Pre-K-12 or your community group.
 Be sure to make a reservation; some fees may apply.
 For more information, please see Planning Your Visit and Frequently Asked Questions below.